 If we look at a company balance sheet, we find the ‘book value’ of the organization consisting of tangible assets.
 However, along with tangible assets, it is time to focus on the intangible assets of the organization.
 The intangible assets comprise entirely of the human capital.
 It is this capital that contributes to and determines the success or failure of the business.
 Perhaps listing human capital as an asset and not a liability on the balance sheet will bring about a strategic shift in how we treat and engage with it.

 If recruiting and retaining top talent is on your agenda, you need Numly™ – an AI-Enhanced Coaching Platform.
-Get a demo today!
+Get started with the Numly’s 60 day pilot!